 Frequent flyers are the most affluent travellers, with 43% having an annual household income of $100,000 (£70,000) or more.

-Frequent flyers are passionate about trying new products and services.
-Frequent flyers are trailblazers.
-17% of frequent flyers classify themselves as “early adopters,” meaning that they are the first of their family and friends to try a new product or service.
+Frequent flyers are passionate about trying new products and services, and 17% of frequent flyers classify themselves as “early adopters,” meaning that they are the first of their family and friends to try a new product or service.
 Only 9% of average US and UK consumers consider themselves this adventurous- which means you’d secure an audience within airports if you have a new, innovative product to market.

-Persons 25 to 54 years old are the largest segment of frequent flyers.
-Sixty-eight percent are between 25 and 54 years old, making the airport an excellent place to target this valuable demographic.
+68% percent of frequent flyers are between 25 and 54 years old, making the airport an excellent place to target this valuable demographic.